-The Suez Canal was just one of a number of similar massive engineering undertakings in the interests of imperial trade.
-An even more challenging project was the construction, begun in 1881, of the Panama Canal in Central America, linking the Atlantic and Pacific oceans.
-It too was a French initiative, but one dogged by controversy and a consistently hostile climate that cost the lives of 22,000 labourers.
+1881, of the Panama Canal in Central America, linking the Atlantic and Pacific oceans.
+It too was a French initiative, but one dogged by controversy and a consistently hostile climate that cost the lives of 22,000 laborers.
 The United States eventually completed the Panama Canal in August 1914, stepping in when the French finally admitted defeat.
 It was the largest and most expensive engineering project in the world.
-It, too, dramatically reduced sailing times, shortening the Liverpool to San Francisco route by 42 per cent, and the New York to San Francisco route by 60 per cent.
+It, too, dramatically reduced sailing times, shortening the Liverpool to San Francisco route by 42 percent, and the New York to San Francisco route by 60 percent.